-The subgrant recipient must maintain the currency of its information in the CCR until it submits the final financial report required under this award or receives the final payment, whichever is later.
+The subgrant recipient must maintain current information in SAM until it submits the final financial report required under this award or receives the final payment, whichever is later.
 This requires that the subgrant recipient review and update the information at least annually after the initial registration, and more frequently if required by changes in its information or another award term.